 Sterilization increased life expectancy by 13.8% in males and 26.3% in females.

 Specific diseases will vary in incidence between the two groups but desexed dogs on average do better.
 Cancer is generally a disease of older animals, which may explain why desexed dogs get more of it.

 Desexed dogs are at a higher risk of osteosarcoma

-The study by Cooley et al. (2002) indeed found a frightening two to fourfold increase in incidence of bone cancer in neutered dogs.
+The study by Cooley et al. (2002) indeed found a frightening two to fourfold increase in the incidence of bone cancer in neutered dogs.
 However, the same study showed the desexed dogs lived longer.
-Once again it is likely the extra cancer seen is at least partly due to a longer lifespan.
+Once again it is likely that extra cancer seen is at least partly due to a longer lifespan.
 The other studies quoted here have not managed to repeat these findings.

 Desexed dogs have a higher incidence of hypothyroidism

 This statement results from a selective reading of the literature.
 Two older studies (Milne and Hayes, 1981; Panciera, 1994) show neutering to be a risk factor for the development of hypothyroidism.
 However, two more recent studies (Dixon and Mooney 1999; Dixon et al. 1999) using age-matched controls and more accurate testing found neutering had no apparent effect.

 The Spain et al. (2004) study cited compared early age with traditional age neutering within a dog shelter.
 The authors indeed found more noise phobias and sexual behaviour in the early desexing group but separation anxiety, roaming behaviour, urination when frightened and relinquishment by owners was less.
 Why was this second finding not mentioned?
 Regardless, the early group were treated and homed very differently, so the authors felt that the behavioural differences likely reflect management differences.